tardate/LittleCodingKata/tools/macosx_cheats/README.md

-# #200 MacOS Cheatsheet
+# #200 macOS Cheatsheet

-A place to record some of my favourite MacOS tools, tips and tricks.
+A place to record some of my favourite macOS tools, tips and tricks.

 ## Digital Color Meter

-[Digital Color Meter](https://en.wikipedia.org/wiki/Digital_Color_Meter) is a utility provided in MacOS that can be used to easily ready the pixel color from anywhere on the screen.
+[Digital Color Meter](https://en.wikipedia.org/wiki/Digital_Color_Meter) is a utility provided in macOS that can be used to easily ready the pixel color from anywhere on the screen.
 Great for quickly color matching.